sonofmom/freebsd_ton_guide/freebsd_ton_fullnode_config.md

 If all went well then this command should stay in foreground as long as you do not kill it.

 #### But does it work?
-Well, if process stays in foreground and does not exist then this is already good news.
-You really need to check *log files* to see what is going on.
+Well, if process stays in foreground and does not exit immediately then this is already good news.
+You really need to check [log files](#chapter-4-node-log-files) to see what is going on.
 There can be many messages there, please see [Common node errors](./freebsd_ton_faq.md#common-node-error-messages) section of FAQ for some of the most common ones.

 Depending on the state of the net you are trying to connect to it can take quite a while to even find state, let alone sync.
 It can easily take **days** for a full node to completely sync even on fastest internet line with very quick hardware.